tailscale/terraform-provider-tailscale/docs/resources/acl.md

 ### Required

-- `acl` (String) The JSON-based policy that defines which devices and users are allowed to connect in your network
+- `acl` (String) The policy that defines which devices and users are allowed to connect in your network.
+Can be either a JSON or a HuJSON string.

 ### Optional